Need a Roof Inspection?📞Call (806) 622-6041

 Meeting Preparation

-• • Provide safe roof access equipment
+• • Provide our extension ladder and roof-grip cleats for safe access

-• • Organize documentation chronologically
+• • Organize photos chronologically by storm date

-• • Have repair estimates ready
+• • Have the line-item repair scope and Xactimate-style pricing ready

 Professional Advocacy

-• • Long-term performance implications
+• • Long-term performance implications of patch versus full slope replace

 Serving Andrews, Texas